 A focused and determined attorney ready to fight for you

 Mr. Jennings joined the Law Offices of James Scott Farrin in 2006.
 He is presently a shareholder and practices in the Firm's Workers' Compensation Department.
 He received his J.D. with honors from the University of North Carolina School of Law, and graduated magna cum laude from North Carolina State University, where he received his B.S. in Animal Science.

 Since obtaining his law degree, Mr. Jennings has practiced in the area of workers' compensation, and is now representing workers having suffered catastrophic injuries as a result of a work accident.

 "After working in insurance defense as an attorney for workers' compensation insurance carriers, I sought to make an immediate, substantial and positive impact on the lives of injured workers in North Carolina," Mr. Jennings says.
 "I enjoy explaining the law and helping real people with real problems."

-In addition to being a Board Certified Specialist in Workers' Compensation Law, Mr. Jennings has earned the designation of Rising Star by North Carolina Super Lawyers* in 2011, 2012, and 2013.
-He was selected to Best Lawyers in America’s** annual list of workers’ compensation lawyers in 2015, 2016, and 2017.
+In addition to being a Board Certified Specialist in Workers' Compensation Law, Mr. Jennings has earned the designation of Rising Star by North Carolina Super Lawyers1 in 2011, 2012, and 2013.
+He was selected to Best Lawyers in America’s2 annual list of workers’ compensation lawyers in 2015, 2016, 2017, and 2018.
 He is also a member of The Order of Barristers, and the Workplace Injury Litigation Group, the N.C.
 Bar Workers' Compensation Section Council, and the North Carolina Advocates for Justice.